 You can pick a pair up from most high street pharmacies and beauty shops from as little as £1.
 For such a small investment, we think it’s well worth a try.

-What on earth can you do when she says she has itchy crawly skin?
-Do some homework, feed her well – and, above all, listen.
+What on earth can you do when they say they have itchy crawly skin?
+Do some homework, feed them well – and, above all, listen.

-We’ve recommended that she invests in soap-free and sensitive skin creams and washes – particularly those containing Omega-3 or colloidal oatmeal.
-It might also help her cope with itchy skin in menopause to sleep in cotton gloves if she’s very scratchy.
+We’ve recommended that they invest in soap-free and sensitive skin creams and washes – particularly those containing Omega-3 or colloidal oatmeal.
+It might also help them to sleep in cotton gloves if they are very scratchy.

-She could consider talking to her doctor about Hormone Replacement Therapy (HRT) too as this can help alleviate this symptom.
+They could consider talking to their doctor about Hormone Replacement Therapy (HRT) too as this can help alleviate this symptom.

 SUGGEST A SUPPLEMENT

-Some women find taking maca root, dong quai or a vitamin C supplement helps improve the condition of their skin.
+Some people find taking maca root, dong quai or a vitamin C supplement helps improve the condition of their skin.

-You may know what it’s like to have an itch, but have you had this menopausal symptom?
+You may know what it’s like to have an itch, but have you had this menopausal symptoms?

 Don’t assume you know what it feels like.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Gently ask them to explain the effect it is having on her physically and emotionally.

 CREATE A WEEKLY MEAL PLAN

-With itchy crawly skin, it’s really important women get enough vitamin C in their diet.
+With itchy crawly skin, it’s really important people get enough vitamin C in their diet.